venomboss985/Raspberry-Pi-Introduction/1_Basic_Setup/Basic_Setup_Part_1_Slides.md

 * Give the Pi a minute to boot
 * Once you see a first boot screen, login with your previously input username and password
-* Once you're logged in, make sure you have a solid internet connection to update the Pi in later instructions
+* After you've logged in, make sure you have a solid internet connection to update the Pi in later instructions
 * You can check on the top right of the taskbar
 * Click the up-down arrow icon if you didn't set up wireless before and select your network